Computational Complexity of Covering Two-vertex Multigraphs with Semi-edges: Two-vertex target graphs

 Let $x$ and $y$ have different colors, say $x$ is red and $y$ is blue.
 Then $s$ and $t$ cannot have the same color by an argument symmetric to the one above.
 We cannot have $s$ blue and $t$ red, since $\alpha c=\beta c-2$ in such a case, which is not possible since $\alpha+\beta$ is divisible by 4.
 Hence $s$ must be red and $y$ blue.
-This concludes the proof of Lemma~\ref{l:Hink>l+1abcolor}. \end{proof}
+This concludes the proof of Lemma~\ref{l:Hink>l+1abcolor}.
+(See Figure~\ref{fig:k>l+1Hfeasiblecolorings} for an illustration of feasible and infeasible colorings of $H$.) \end{proof}

 \begin{lemma} For every $c\ge 2$ and $b\ge c+2$, there exists a bridge graph $H$ whose number of inner vertices is divisible by 4 and which allows a $(b,c)$-coloring such that all four vertices $x,y,s,t$ have the same color. \end{lemma}